Crisp morning stroll to see the surrounding hills dusted with snow.

 Wonderful hike that brings you through a forest of eucalyptus trees and up the mountain for a far-reaching view of the bay.

-A tranquil stroll through the shaded redwoods after a windy drive up into the mountains.
+A summer hike through the shaded redwoods after a windy drive up into the mountains.

 Spent a full day exploring Point Reyes National Seashore.
 Hikes and sights while escaping the summer heat.